DaveLiddament/php-language-extensions/README.md

 **NOTES:**

 - If adding the `#[Package]` to a method, this method MUST have public visibility.
-- If a class is marked with `#[Package]` then all its public methods are treated as having protected visibility.
+- If a class is marked with `#[Package]` then all its public methods are treated as having package visibility.
 - This is currently limited to method calls (including `__construct`).
 - Namespaces must match exactly.
 E.g. a package level method in `Foo\Bar` is only accessible from `Foo\Bar`.
 It is not accessible from `Foo` or `Foo\Bar\Baz`